5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Additional_Files/ALC1220/README.md

 - Download and extract the .zip
 - Replace existing AppleALC kext in EFI folder
 - Change Layout-ID in boot-args or Device Properties to `17`
+- Save and reboot

 ### Notes